vendasta/api-gateway-docs/docs/Guides/CustomerVoice/SendReviewRequest.md

 To obtain a template ID, navigate to the "Templates" tab and select "Edit Template" from the configuration menu of your chosen template.
 ![Templates list page](./images/edit-template.png)

 Scrolling to the bottom of the "Edit Template" page you will see a button for copying the template ID.
+If you do not see this button, contact your support person to enable this or copy the template ID from the URL bar.
 ![Edit template page](./images/copy-template-id.png)

 This will copy a string in the form of `TEM-d2f4cf1aa7ae480bbf0a2da67dxxxxxx`.